33 Things to Do in Tijuana, Mexico + Local Info

 4. Stock up on Some Local Food at Mercado Hidalgo

-Mercado Hidalgo is a great place to go shopping for food, produce, and homemade wares.
+Mercado Hidalgo is a great place to shop for food, produce, and homemade wares.
 It’s a traditional market where you will likely be shopping alongside residents of Tijuana.
 It’s super fun to wander through, checking out all the different stalls!

 There is fresh fruit, vegetables, pastries, cheese, candy, bread… Everything you could need for a grocery run!

-It’s typical to bargain over prices, so learning a bit of basic Spanish is useful!
+It’s typical to bargain over prices here, so learning a bit of basic Spanish is useful!
 If you don’t know any, pointing and paying will also work!
 Mercado Hidalgo is located in Zona Río, about a 20-minute walk from downtown.

 5. Try Some Tequila!

-It’s a national drink and actually can vary quite a bit in flavor and quality.
-You can stop into just about any establishment along Avenida Revolución and find somewhere to sample.
+It’s a national drink in Mexico and can actually vary quite a bit in flavor and quality.
+You can stop into just about any establishment along Avenida Revolucion and find somewhere to sample.

 I assure you that if you let the server know you want to try some tequila, they can help you out!